Wake-up-Freeman/OLD-ODISEO/docs/full-node/manage-a-terra-validator/faq.md

 ### What does staking imply?

-Think of staked Luna as a safety deposit on a validator's activities.
+Think of staked Odis as a safety deposit on a validator's activities.
 When a validator or a delegator wants to retrieve part or all of their deposit, they send an unbonding transaction.
-The staked Luna then undergoes a _three weeks unbonding period,_ during which it is vulnerable to slashing risks for potential misbehavior committed by the validator before the start of the unbonding process.
+The staked Odis then undergoes a _three weeks unbonding period,_ during which it is vulnerable to slashing risks for potential misbehavior committed by the validator before the start of the unbonding process.

 Validators receive block provisions, block rewards, and fee rewards and share these with their delegators.
 If a validator misbehaves, a certain portion of their total stake is slashed (the severity of the penalty depends on the type of misbehavior).
-This means that every user that bonds Luna to a slashed validator gets penalized in proportion to their stake.
+This means that every user that bonds Odis to a slashed validator gets penalized in proportion to their stake.
 Delegators are incentivized to delegate to validators that function safely.

-### Can a validator run away with a delegators' Luna?
+### Can a validator run away with a delegators' Odis?

 **No.** By delegating to a validator, users delegate staking power.
 The more staking power a validator has, the more weight it has in the consensus and processes.
-This does not mean that the validator has custody of its delegators' Luna.
+This does not mean that the validator has custody of its delegators' Odis.

 ::: {important}
 It is impossible for a validator to run away with a delegator's funds.